rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-09-19-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 <div style="text-align:left"><img src="./images/incoherent-double-slit-simulations/simulation-incoherent-picoseconds.gif" alt="simulation of the double slit experiment with incoherent light picoseconds"/></div>
 <br />

 Interference patterns fluctuate at picoseconds time scale because this is the order of magnitude of the [coherence time](https://en.wikipedia.org/wiki/Coherence_time) of the source.
-This is because this is the minimum time to make the electric field change considerably [[1]](#references).
+This is the minimum time to make the electric field change considerably [[1]](#references).

 \begin{equation}
 \tau_{coh} \approx \frac{λ^2}{c Δλ}  \label{eq:1}